kbsali/php-redmine-api/docs/usage.md

 ### With Composer

-Please make sure you install `php-remine-api` with an PSR-4 autoloader like [Composer](https://getcomposer.org/).
+Please make sure you install `php-remine-api` with a PSR-4 autoloader like [Composer](https://getcomposer.org/).

 ```bash